rmaicle/dlang-guide/preliminaries/compilers/compiling.md

 layout: reference_dlang
 title: Guide to the D Programming Language
 chapter: Preliminaries
-section: Compilation
+section: Compilers
+subsection: Compiling
 excerpt:
 group: DLang
 tags: [dlang, dguide, draft]
 ---

+This section discusses how to compile a D source code with the reference compiler (DMD) using the command line.
-Here is the most basic syntax on how to compile a D source file using the reference compiler:
+Here is the most basic syntax to on how to compile a D source code file:

 <div markdown='1' class='syntax'>